UNDREAM: Bridging Differentiable Rendering and Photorealistic Simulation for End-to-end Adversarial Attacks: Transformation details

 Transformation of a scene from Unreal Engine to Mitsuba is the first fundamental step in bridging simulation with a differentiable renderer.
 The difference between these platforms are detailed in \autoref{tab:diff-unreal-mitsuba}.
 While scale conversion is relatively easy, the steps to tackle coordinate and rotation conversion are expanded on here:

 \paragraph{World coordinate:} To convert Left handed Z up to a Right handed Y up system, we must swap values on the Y and Z axes.
 Keep in mind this also affects rotation, as the rotation for Mitsuba is defined by coordinate axes.
-The transformation can be understood as \autoref{eq:world-transform}.
-Another way to convert between the systems is rotating the Mitsuba frame by 90 degrees around x, and y by 90 degrees and negating the y axis.

-\paragraph{Rotation:} To account for the rotation between XYZ Euler and coordinate axes, needs to be done very carefully.
-Unless the pitch (rotation around Y) in Unreal Engine is a $\pm$ 90 degrees, we can simply rotate the camera and object at the origin before translating it to the desired position.
-However, if the Y rotation is $\pm$ 90 degrees, the object is subject to Gimbal Lock, a phenomenon in which the object loses on of its degrees of freedom, thus rotations around Z axis, may not actually apply.
+\paragraph{Rotation:} Unless the pitch (rotation around Y) in Unreal Engine is a $\pm$ 90 degrees, we can simply rotate the camera and object at the origin before translation.
+However, if the Y rotation is $\pm$ 90 degrees, the object is subject to Gimbal Lock, a phenomenon in which the object loses one of its degrees of freedom, thus rotations around Z axis, may not actually apply.